-&lt;sup>4 We object to EPA's scenarios exempting individual facilities that emit only threshold, emit threshold and non-threshold, or emit threshold and non-threshold below risk benchmarks from specific emission points.
+We, therefore, object to EPA's scenarios exempting individual facilities that emit only threshold, emit threshold and non-threshold below risk benchmarks from specific emission points.

-See EPA's Fact Sheet on Residual Risk; Statement of John D. Graham, Ph.D.
-Director, Center for Risk Analysis, Harvard School of Public Health, October 14, 1999 Senate Committee on Environment and Public Works: Subcommittee on Clean Air, Wetlands, Private Property, and Nuclear Safety ("EPA has made greater progress in regulation of air toxics through a technology-based approach that targets industry sectors ("source categories") rather than by determining acceptable risk on a pollutant-by-pollutant basis."); and excerpts from a statement of Lee P. Hughes, Vice President Corporate Environmental Control, Bayer Corporation on behalf of the American Chemistry Council before the Senate Environment and Public
+6 See EPA's Fact Sheet on Residual Risk; Statement of John D. Graham, Ph.D.
+Director, Center for Risk Analysis, Harvard School of Public Health, October 14, 1999 Senate Committee on Environment and Public Works: Subcommittee on Clean Air, Wetlands, Private Property, and Nuclear Safety ("EPA has made greater progress in regulation of air toxics through a technology-based approach that targets industry sectors ("source categories") rather than by determining acceptable risk on a pollutant-by-pollutant basis."); and excerpts from a statement of Lee P. Hughes, Vice President Corporate Environmental Control, Bayer Corporation on behalf of the American Chemistry Council before the Senate Environment and Public Works Committee on the Clean Air Act Residual Risk, October 3, 2000: "Our industry supports the Clean Air Act's approach for regulating air toxics, which first requires technology-based controls and then looks at any remaining or "residual" risks."

-Third, we have identified critical flaws in the methods proposed by EPA for issuing risk-based exemptions in the SCALDT proposal.
-The most obvious is that the risk-based exemption scheme does not comport with EPA's risk assessment and management guidelines and policies.
-This critical deficiency in the scheme reflects a fundamental misunderstanding of the use of public health and ecological risk assessments in the regulatory process.
-The risk methods in the SCALDT proposal do not reflect the long-standing and deliberative scientific process for conducting risk assessments that EPA has developed over the past decade.
-We are, therefore, particularly concerned with EPA's risk estimates presented in the proposal as well as the use of population risks to ostensibly make risk management decisions.
+risk assessment and management guidelines and policies.7 This critical deficiency in the scheme reflects a fundamental misunderstanding of the use of public health and ecological risk assessments in the regulatory process.
+The risk methods in the PCWP proposal do not reflect the long-standing and deliberative scientific process for conducting risk assessments that EPA has developed over the past decade.

 The hallmark of the federal risk assessment guidelines is a series of policy memos that require EPA programs to conduct risk assessments consistently across all federal environmental programs with transparency, clarity, consistency, and reasonableness.
 Of particular concern is that AF&PA's approach neglects to include such key tasks as risk characterization, which provides needed and appropriate information to decision-makers (see NAS report Understanding Risk: Informing Decisions in a Democratic Society.)
 The AF&PA scheme also fails to incorporate the critical recommendation of the Commission of Risk Assessment and Risk Management to establish a framework for stakeholder-based risk management decision-making.
 These recommendations are noteworthy since the Commission was established under the 1990 Amendments to provide guidance to EPA on risk assessment and management decisions for HAPs.
-The failure to abide by EPA guidelines and policies in the SCALDT proposal will prevent regulatory agencies from demonstrating to the public that such a scheme is adequately protective of the public's health and the environment, as required by state public health and environmental statutes.
+The failure to abide by EPA guidelines and policies in the PCWP proposal will prevent regulatory agencies from demonstrating to the public that such a scheme is adequately protective of the public's health and the environment, as required by state public health and environmental statutes.

 Fourth, we are deeply concerned that EPA has not considered the intensive resource demand on state programs to implement risk-based exemptions.
 Of particular concern is that the proposal does not address the critical need for qualified public health risk assessors to evaluate the hazard, exposure and risks associated with emissions from a HAP source.
-We believe that qualified scientists skilled in risk assessment methods are required to evaluate the scientific and technical basis for exempting facilities from
+We believe that qualified scientists skilled in risk assessment methods are required to evaluate the scientific and technical basis for using risk methods to exempt facilities from federal regulations on a case-by-case basis.
+EPA supports this point by stating that "[w]hile these risk estimates assist in providing a broad picture of impacts across the source category, they should not be the basis for an exemption from the requirements of the proposed rule.
+Rather, facility-specific risks would require site-specific data and a more refined analysis."